 The funeral was the next day.
 It is a big blur now.
 I just remember crying a lot, receiving more hugs than I can count and realizing how judgmental people can be at a funeral.
 People say and ask some really dumb stuff during tragedy.
 I think I just ignored most of it or atleast tried to.
 I didn’t feel like talking much anyways.

 The next week was tough.
-My mom handled a lot of the household duties and paying bills so I had to help my dad sort all that out.
-He dealt with grief by wanting to donate a lot of her clothes so I helped him sort through that too.
 I feel like I was just so busy being strong for everyone else I didn’t give my chance time to grieve.
 You have to understand I was now (at 25 years old) the ONLY female in my immediate family.
 I had my dad and my brother.
 No sister, no grandmothers, no aunts.
 Things were so different now and have been since.

 What many people that haven’t been through a tragedy of losing a love one may not understand is that visitation, the funeral and the few days in between are not when the immediate family grieves.
 This is when they have to entertain in a way.
 The house is always full of food and people – some people you haven’t seen in a while.
 You hear stories about the one you lost that you’ve never heard before.
 In a way it’s like they are still there because everyone is celebrating their life and grieving their loss together.
 The real grief begins a few days after the funeral when everyone goes back to their normal lives and you begin your new normal.
 I remember having nightmares.
 I would cry myself to sleep and wake up drenched in sweat crying and screaming.
 These lasted for weeks.
 Months.
 My poor husband.
 I couldn’t have made it through these weeks without him.
 I was in a very, very dark place.